globin/vatsim-open-sector-data/SPECIFICATION.md

 #### simaware-tracon-project

-No licence exists so all data is copyrighted by the respective author, approval to relicense is required!

 Essentially the same process as vatspy-data-project

 - "tracons" cutting "holes" into the outerlying sectors, if necessary splitting volume that would contain holes.
 FL000-999